The Txakoli (or Chacolí ) Wines of Getaria and Zarautz

 Txakoli wines have always been one of my top two choices when it comes to white wines from Spain.
 So, when I found out that they were also produced in one of the most beautiful coastal regions in Spain I was even more excited to make the trip (I had to justify the 4 hour train trip and expensive rental car somehow!)

 There is a lovely feeling when you travel to these types of areas in Spain.
 A feeling that you are somewhere that is not so overwrought with year round tourism (at least not the level of San Sebastian) that locals are tired of seeing people.
-It’s an area that genuinely welcomes more visitors and still holds on to many traditional ways of doing things, not for the benefits of tourists, but simply because it is their way of life.
+It’s an area that genuinely welcomes more visitors and still holds on to many traditional ways of doing things, not for the benefit of tourists, but simply because it is their way of life.

 In the ocean-side vineyards of Getaria and Zarautz, where 100 year old vines hang heavy with fruit that you can touch while gazing out at the sea……you feel you’ve stumbled on a type of paradise.